What makes the Cambridge History course so special?

 What jobs do Newnham History students go on to do?

-A very wide range – utilising the nature of their subject.
+A very wide range.
+History equips students with a wide range of transferrable skills – reading, thinking, writing and speaking – which are highly prized by employers.
 Previous students have gone on to posts in accountancy, investment banking, personnel management, publishing, journalism, teaching, social work, and the civil service.
 Some work in academia, either in research or academic administration.
-The past Principal of Newnham read History here as an undergraduate, and the current Principal read History at Bristol before switching to Medicine.
+The current Principal of Newnham read History here as an undergraduate, and her predecessor read History at Bristol before switching to Medicine.

 Are there any A-level subjects that are particularly useful?

-A student does not have to take History at A-Level in order to read it at university, but an applicant who has not taken History would naturally be expected to account for this, and offer positive reasons for her choice of course.
+A student does not have to take History at A-level in order to read it at university, but an applicant who has not taken History would naturally be expected to account for this, and offer positive reasons for their choice of course.
 Students previously admitted have combined History with other essay-based subjects or mathematics or natural sciences.

 Can I take a gap year?